 Solar power is electricity that is generated using the energy in sunlight.
 Photovoltaic solar ("solar PV") is a form of solar power that converts sunlight directly into electricity using photovoltaic cells aggregated in the form of a panel.
 This contrasts with other forms of solar, such as concentrating solar power or solar thermal, which convert sunlight into heat or steam which then generates electricity.
 The first commercial solar PV technologies were sold in the 1950s but low efficiency and high costs limited adoption.
-Since then the technology has seen dramatic cost-efficiency improvements and global deployment with efficiency increasing by a factor of 10 and average pricing decreasing from over US\$1,700, per watt in the late 1950s to US\$0.25 per watt in 20185.
+Since then the technology has seen dramatic cost-efficiency improvements and global deployment, with efficiency increasing by a factor of 10 and average pricing decreasing from over US\$1,700 per watt in the late 1950s to US\$0.19 per watt in 202010.

 Solar PV panels can be installed on a range of surfaces with sunlight exposure and have a range of applications including domestic (rooftop) and utility-scale generation.
 Utility-scale solar PV installations are generally constructed in designated areas called solar power plants where panels are ground mounted ("utility-scale solar power plants").
 Many utility-scale solar plants now contain mechanical systems called trackers that position the panels to capture the maximum amount of solar energy throughout the day to improve efficiency.
-As shown in Figure 1 below, the amount of solar radiation available for electricity production is highly dependent on location and climate.
+As shown in Figure 11 below, the amount of solar radiation available for electricity production is highly dependent on location and climate.

-Figure 1: World map of historical long-term average global horizontal irradiation
+Figure 11: World map of historical long-term average global horizontal irradiation

 Source: Solar resource data was obtained from the Global Solar Atlas, owned by the World Bank Group and provided by Solargis.
-This data reflects long-term historical average data which, depending on the region, reflects data for the years 1994 to 2015.
+This data reflects long-term historical average data which, depending on the region, reflects data for the years 1994 to 2020.

 The cost competitiveness of solar PV has already reached levels where, in many countries, adoption is driven by economics without the requirement of regulatory or legislative subsidies.
 The costs of generation technologies are typically compared using levelised cost of energy ("LCOE") which measures the total cost of building and operating an electricity generating facility plant over its life, and generating a return for the asset owner, divided by lifetime generation, and is expressed in US Dollars per MWh (US\$/MWh).
-As seen in Figure 2, the LCOE of utility-scale solar PV with trackers (or "Tracking PV") is competitive with traditional energy generation technologies in major international markets, including Asia, Europe and North America (US highlighted below in Figure 2).
+As seen in Figure 12, the LCOE of utility-scale solar PV with trackers

-5 The US\$0.25 per watt figure is based on 2018 monocrystalline module prices
+The US\$0.19 per watt figure is based on Q2 2020 solar photovoltaic multi module prices in the US